Three-legged-white-crow/rsync-wrapper/README.md

-	ErrMsgCreateDestDir   = "occur a error when check or create dest directory" ErrMsgMaxLimitRetry   = "retry limit has been reached, but still get an error(can be recovered)" ErrMsgUnrecoverable   = "return a unrecoverable error" )
+	ErrMsgCreateDestDir   = "occur a error when check or create dest directory" ErrMsgMaxLimitRetry   = "retry limit has been reached, but still get an error(can be recovered)" ErrMsgUnrecoverable   = "return a unrecoverable error"
+    ErrMsgCheckMount      = "occur a error when check src or dest is mounted" )
 ```